BorisTrahin/Cepheids/Database/README.md

 # Database of Galactic Cepheids

-Create a homogeneous database of radial velocities, photometry, effective temperature and angular diameters of Galactic Cepheids.
+Create a homogeneous database of radial velocities, photometry, effective temperature and angular diameters of Galactic Cepheids. \n
-Last update: December 27th, 2020
+Last update: December 27th, 2020 \n
-Author: Boris Trahin
+Author: Boris Trahin \n
-Last use: Breuval et al. 2021
+Last use: Breuval et al. 2021 \n
-The .dpy files contains data for more than 300 Cepheids.
-Names are VSX names such as Delta_Cep, L_Car, RS_Pup, etc.
+The .dpy files contains data for more than 300 Cepheids. \n Names are VSX names such as Delta_Cep, L_Car, RS_Pup, etc.

 ## cepheids_data.py: